 We are 100% committed to being a good neighbour in every way we can, by building meaningful local relationships, investing in Plasdŵr’s local integration, and striving to keep inevitable disruption to a minimum.

-We will be holding regular open meetings in the communities neighbouring current phases, and are keen to develop further contacts and relationships within these communities.
+We regularly hold open meetings in the communities neighbouring current phases, and are keen to develop further contacts and relationships within these communities.
 For details on dates and venues of these community meetings, please regularly check this page and please get in touch via our contact us page.

 All developers on site are also part of the Considerate Constructors Scheme which states that all constructors should, ensure sites appear professional and well managed; give utmost consideration to their impact on neighbours and the public; protect and enhance the environment; attain the highest levels of safety performance; provide a supportive and caring working environment.